Laboratoire d'Informatique, de Robotique et de Microélectronique de Montpellier

+These research departments are further subdivided into 3-4 teams for each department, with the exception of Computer Science, which consists of 15 teams.
 There is also inter-departmental research conducted in the subjects of Water-Sea-Ocean, Logic, Security and safety, and AI and Data Science.

 Department of Robotics

-The Robotics department deals with problems of synthesis, supervision and management of complex dynamic systems (robots, robot / live interface), and also navigation, location and piloting of autonomous vehicles present or remote, or Others for analysis, coding and image processing.
-One of the particularities of the LIRMM is that theory, tools, experiments and applications are present in all its fields of scientific competence.
+The Robotics department deals with the problems of synthesis, supervision, and management of complex dynamic systems (robots, robot / live interface); and also navigation, location and piloting of autonomous vehicles present or remote, or others for analysis, coding and image processing.
+One of the particularities of the LIRMM is that theory, tools, experiments, and applications are present in all its fields of scientific competence.

 This department has gained immense reputation in academic and industrial fraternity because of its strong industrial tie ups and groundbreaking products delivered over the years.
 Some famous robots that rolled out of this department are BRIGIT™ (Medtech (robotic surgery)) and Quattro (Adept Technology).

 The Department of Robotics consists of four teams: